javascript-tutorial/en.javascript.info/1-js/12-generators-iterators/2-async-iterators-generators/article.md

 }
 ```

 1. We use the browser `fetch` method to download from a remote URL.
-It allows to supply authorization and other headers if needed, here Github requires `User-Agent`.
+It allows to supply authorization and other headers if needed, here GitHub requires `User-Agent`.
 2. The fetch result is parsed as JSON, that's again a `fetch`-specific method.
 3. We can get the next page URL from the `Link` header of the response.
 It has a special format, so we use a regexp for that.
-The next page URL may look like this: `https://api.github.com/repositories/93253246/commits?page=2`, it's generatd by Github itself.
+The next page URL may look like this: `https://api.github.com/repositories/93253246/commits?page=2`, it's generatd by GitHub itself.
 4. Then we yield all commits received, and when they finish -- the next `while(url)` iteration will trigger, making one more request.

 An example of use (shows commit authors in console):